All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Alcoholism is no stranger to the UK, thanks to a strong drive for social drinking in society.

-It is far too easy for frequent casual drinking to become habitual, developing into addiction and finally dependence.
+It is far too easy for casual or binge drinking to become habitual, developing into addiction and finally dependence.

 If you are suffering from addiction, whether to alcohol or any other substance, Rehab 4 Alcoholism is here to help.